KrishnaInvestment/algoapi/README.md

     CONNECTION="Demo",
 ).login()

-#You can add all the parameters of login mentioned above as per the requirements
+#You can add all the parameters of login in the link below as per the requirements

 #to avoid entering the information each time maintain .env with variables
 USER_ID = 'YOUR_ID'